Stocks sag on Wall Street after strong data on wages, jobs

-NEW YORK (AP) — Worries about inflation are hurting Wall Street Friday after a report showed wages for U.S. workers are accelerating, which is good news for them but could feed into even higher inflation for the nation.
+NEW YORK (AP) — Worries about inflation are dragging on Wall Street Friday after a report showed wages for U.S. workers are accelerating, which is good news for them but could feed into even higher inflation for the nation.

-Stocks had generally been on the upswing for more than a month on hopes that the worst of the nation’s high inflation may have passed already.
+Stocks had been on the upswing for the last month on hopes the worst of the nation’s high inflation may have passed already.
 That fed expectations for the Federal Reserve to dial down the intensity of its big interest-rate hikes.
 Such hikes aim to undercut inflation by slowing the economy and dragging down prices for stocks and other investments.

 But Friday's jobs report showed that wages for workers rose 5.1% last month from a year earlier.
 That's an acceleration from October's 4.9% gain and easily topped economists' expectations for a slowdown.